 A Local Weatherization Assistance Program (WAP) providers will do an energy audit to determine if weatherization is needed and will create a plan for the most cost-effective energy efficient improvements for your home.

 * Replacement or repair of furnaces, boilers, and water heaters

 * Education on how you can reduce energy usage in your home

 - Native American Community

-Households at or below 200% of Federal Poverty Income Guidelines.
+Households at or below 200% of Federal Poverty Income Guidelines, based on past three months of income.
 Priority is given to households with:

 * Elderly or disabled family members

 * Children 18 years of age or younger